Senior Research Fellow

-Tom is research fellow and academic lead for the Centre for Fine Print Research’s laser cutting area.
+Tom Sowden is Senior Research Fellow in artists’ books and academic lead for the Centre for Fine Print Research’s laser cutting area.
 His research is of direct benefit to artists, designers, makers and manufacturers helping them to develop ideas and bring new products to the marketplace through access to his research, digital prototyping, manufacturing, workshops, touring exhibitions, knowledge transfer, advice and CPD courses.
 Tom is also a key member of the teaching team for the MA Multi-disciplinary Printmaking course.

-He also completed the AHRC funded project Paper Models: investigating Laser cutting technology to develop new artists’ books and paper based creative practice for arts, crafts and design in 2010.
+Tom completed the AHRC funded project Paper Models: investigating Laser cutting technology to develop new artists’ books and paper based creative practice for arts, crafts and design in 2011.
 A study into the long-term potential of laser cutting technology for artists.
 Artists often adapt industrial and digital technologies to work with creatively, as evidenced by the use of digital printing, to create artists' books and prints.
 This project explored new methodologies for artists' creative production methods and the potential of the laser cutter as a tool for artists working with the book form and paper-based work.
-The touring exhibition for the project Drawing with Fire has been shown at UWE, AKI/ArtEz Academy of Art in Enschede, The Netherlands and Northern Print's 2011 International Print Biennale, Newcastle.
-All published outcomes are online at http://www.bookarts.uwe.ac.uk/papermods11.htm.

-Tom’s recent artistic practice involves a knowing but light-hearted approach that references and mimics the aspirational work of American conceptual artists from the 1960s and 1970s.
-Instead of sharing their utopian ideals, his approach is more to do with the commonplace concerns - for example commuting, walking in the park and supermarket shopping - whilst still alluding to systems and processes that artists such as Ed Ruscha and Lawrence Weiner employed.
-His work is playful, yet undercut with suggestions of futility and failure.
-He works across a number of disciplines, primarily with the artist’s book format and video but also sculpture, photography, drawing and printmaking.
-You can see some of his works online at www.tomsowden.com.
+Tom’s artistic practice often involves a knowing but light-hearted reference to the aspirational work of American conceptual artists from the 1960s and 1970s, particularly Ed Ruscha.
+Instead of sharing their utopian ideals, his approach is more to do with the commonplace British concerns - for example commuting, walking in the park and supermarket shopping - whilst still alluding to systems and processes that artists such as Ed Ruscha and Lawrence Weiner employed.
+He works across a number of disciplines, primarily with the artist’s book format and video but also photography, printmaking and sculpture. www.tomsowden.com